The 10 most innovative travel companies of 2022

 For giving hotels a back-of-the-house overhaul

 Life House has two sides to its business.
-It’s best known for its family of boutique lifestyle hotels with locations in Miami, Nantucket, and Denver, with properties in Brooklyn, Bali, and Chattanooga in the works.
+It’s best known for its family of boutique lifestyle hotels with locations in Miami; Nantucket, Massachusetts; and Denver, with properties in Brooklyn, New York; Bali, and Chattanooga, Tennessee in the works.
 But Life House also sells a white-label software that helps client hotels bring down costs and expenses and streamline their workflow.
 The software, which makes up 60% of Life House’s business, standardizes the hiring, training, and rewarding processes of high turnover staff; automates back-office labor like accounting and revenue management; and plugs into data-backed dynamic pricing.
 Life House now works with 51 hotels in North America and the software platform has consistently increased its partner hotels’ profitability by more than 200% and net revenues by over 45%.